I thought I’d be the last person on earth to make baby food from scratch. But now I’m sold.

 This baby was my guinea pig; I gave her more variety than I gave my other children; her zucchini always had basil and her oatmeal always had cinnamon, cloves, nutmeg, ginger, and allspice.
 Unlike the others also, when it came time to introduce dairy, I didn’t give her sweet yogurt.
 We stocked up on plain unsweetened Leben and plain Greek yogurt.

 Even though my guinea pig is now only 18 months, so far my experiment has worked.
-While she’ll definitely also eat all the kid-friendly stuff, this baby prefers colorful foods…she’ll usually grab for my husband’s dinner (chicken stir-fry?) after the kids have eaten pasta.
+While she’ll definitely also eat all the kid-friendly stuff, this baby prefers colorful foods…she’ll usually buy cipro with no prescription grab for my husband’s dinner (chicken stir-fry?) after the kids have eaten pasta.
 She’ll finish the broccoli before she takes a bite of the rice.
 She’ll eat quinoa salad, complete with the crunchy red peppers.
 I hope it’ll last, but in the meantime, I’m going to plan the same baby-food-making routine with my next daughter when she reaches six months of age.

 Want to try it too?